 (a) LASIK procedure is used to correct refractive errors of the eye.

-(b) It is a procedure that permanently changes the shapes of the cornea.
+(b) It is a procedure that permanently changes the shape of the cornea.

 (c) It reduces a person’s dependence on glasses or contact lenses.